 Similar to other common shoulder conditions, inflammatory conditions such as bursitis and tendinitis usually develop due to repetitive stress from carrying, lifting, and driving.

-What Treatments Are Available for My Knee?
+What Treatments Are Available for My Shoulder?

 All of these shoulder conditions can be treated or managed with the help of trained healthcare professionals.
 Your course of treatment will vary depending on the nature or severity of your diagnosis, but seeking diagnosis and appropriate care is essential to your success.